VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > migration code as a worker role instead of as a console application
 > and ensure that it logs the status of the migration for you to verify.

-### Generating Past Log Messages for the Conference Management Bounded Context
+### Generating past log messages for the Conference Management bounded context

 Part of the migration process is to recreate, where possible, the messages that the V1 release discarded after processing and then add